LeopoldArkham/Desktop-Widgets/README.md

-# Desktop Widgets
+``# Desktop Widgets

 Nostalgia upload of one of my first real projects, in the Macromedia Flash 8 days.
-Four widgets written in ActionScript, extended with the swf2exe converter mProjector.
+Four widgets written in ActionScript, extended with the swf2exe converter `mProjector`.

 - A configurable password generator
 - A persistable, multi-page notepad